 How do you see Formula 1 as an industry compared to GP2?

-My approach has been to offer sponsoring a GP2 driver as an affordable starting off point.
+My approach has been to offer to sponsor a GP2 driver as an affordable starting off point.

 I have very little time to follow closely what is happening in other championships, just because I’m always busy racing and you certainly don’t want any distractions.
 Motorsport technology has shifted a gear lately with the introduction of hybrid engines, energy recovery systems and other innovations to boost efficiency and cut emissions.
 For me, the best championships are the ones that have manufacturers involved, are commercially proactive, and have great access for the spectators and TV coverage that allows as many people as possible to see it around the world.
 Just look at NASCAR’s following, and that isn’t even a world series.
 But overall I’m just a massive sports fan, so any sport is good for me.